 Then use the “VAR” function where it’s needed.
 You can use this feature with any modern browsers except Internet Explorer.

-As you can see, did CSS override for Ant.
+As you can see, CSS overrides AntD.

 Earlier, we used a function to modify the color values.
 The problem will be solved if you use the “color-mod” that is defined to CSS4 spec.

-However, none of the browsers are supporting this feature yet.
+Sadly no browsers are supporting this feature yet.
 But it’s only a matter of time before we can use this feature because it’s rapidly being developed.

-Ok then….let’s look at a demo of a theme that was created this way.
+Ok then…. let’s look at a demo of a theme that was created this way.